Common Questions

 Fern typically focus the service on the Pre-Construction design stages of a project, but also like to remain involved during the Construction where costs allow.

-Fern is a focused Architecture practice and therefore do not include services such as Structural Engineering.
-I work regularly with many other consultants and I am happy to arrange quotations on your behalf and to co-ordinate the project with those consultants.
+Fern is a focused Architecture practice but has a good working relationship with other specialist consultants and I am happy to advise and arrange these other services on your behalf and to co-ordinate the project with those consultants.

 Every project is assessed and quoted on its own merits and requirements, so it is impossible to describe a standard fee.
 A project’s quotation is determined through the initial Client discussions by email, telephone and/or initial site visits.